The number of cases of measles in the United States exceeds 700 cases in six states. Here's what you need to know - ExBulletin

 Cases of measles have also been reported in Alaska, Arkansas, California, Colorado, Florida, Georgia, Hawaii, Kentucky, Maryland, Michigan, Minnesota, New Jersey, New York, Pennsylvania, Rhode Island, Tennessee, Vermont and Washington.

 The Centers for Disease Control and Prevention in the US defines an outbreak as more than three related cases.
-The agency counted Seven clusters It was eligible for the 2025 outbreak as of Friday.
+The agency counted seven clusters recognized as outbreaks in 2025 as of Friday.

-In the US, incidents and occurrences often go back to People who suffered illness overseas.
+In the US, cases and outbreaks are frequently imposed on people who suffer from illness overseas.
 It could then spread, especially in communities with low vaccination rates.
 In 2019, the US saw 1,274 cases and lost its position of eliminating measles.
 So far, the 2025 CDC count is 712.

 Do I need an MMR booster?

-The best way to avoid measles is Measles, mumps, rupture (MMR) Vaccine.
-The first shot is recommended for children between 12 and 15 months and children between 4 and 6 years old.
+The best way to avoid measles is to get a measles, mumps, and rubella (MMR) vaccine.
+The first shot is recommended for children between 12-15 months and 4-6 years old.

 People at high risk of infection who got shots years ago may want to consider getting a booster if they live in an area where they are experiencing it, said Scott Weaver of the United Nations Global Virus Network.
 They may include people with measles or families who live with people who are particularly vulnerable to respiratory illnesses due to underlying medical conditions.